 - WEIGHT: 116g

-Best mirrorless cameras for travel blogging
+Best mirrorless cameras for travel photography

 Mirrorless cameras are a great option for those wanting to step up their travel photography but don’t have an excessive amount of money on a big, heavy camera or multiple lenses.
 There is such a wide range of mirrorless cameras on the market to suit all different budgets, depending on what kind of features you are after.